 Any credible estate agent knows that there are certain times of the year that are more favourable when it comes to selling high-end properties.

-Most people tend to sell their home during the spring but the best time to sell a house may depend on several factors including where the house is located along with the type of property being sold.
+Most people tend to sell their home during the spring but the best time to sell a house, the best month to start may depend on several factors including where the house is located along with the type of property being sold.

 It certainly pays to be prudent with timing the sale of your home as this can greatly improve your chances for a quicker sale and a higher return on investment whereas the opposite could be true if misjudged.

 According to the Telegraph, houses listed during the period of April through to June sell faster with the very best time being between May and June.
 This usually concludes the sale of houses that were listed for sale during winter months.